shriv/jekyll-now/_posts/2019-02-07-Walking-to-playgrounds-in-Wellington.md

 This introductory post is followed by a series that will examine walkability to playgrounds in Wellington using accessibility analyses by travel time.
 Playgrounds are an important recreation resource and are typically accessed on foot.
 The posts will consider just how reasonable their pedestrian accessibility actually is.

 The topic is narrow, but intended for covering concepts in depth.
 The following posts will cover:
-- The impact of topology (hills) on travel times.
+- The impact of topography (hills) on travel times.
-  - _How prohibitive is Wellington's topology on pedestrian accessibility?_
+  - _How prohibitive is Wellington's topography on pedestrian accessibility?_
 - Modelling and visualising differences between suburbs.
   - _Can we interpret pedestrian accessibility to playgrounds with a 'family-friendly' angle?_
 - Accessibility to council playgrounds vs. school playgrounds